alm0ra/trade-engine/README.md

 ![PyPI](https://img.shields.io/pypi/v/trade-engine)
 # Trade Engine

-a library for demo trading | backtest and forward test simulation
+a library for demo trading | backtest and forward test simulation for python >= 3.8

 ## Features
 - [x] **Limit/Market orders**: you can place a Limit or Market order in 2 side "long", "Short" .